 To apply for a job, most employers have application forms that they will ask you to complete or will ask you for a CV.
 Application forms ask for details of your education, work experience and what skills you possess.
 A CV is very similar, but is something that you produce instead of an application form.
 It’s a good idea to produce a CV anyway, making sure it is well organised, easy to understand, and free from any spelling or grammar mistakes.

-YEPS have Youth Engagement and Progression Officers who can support you to complete a CV or apply for a job.
-Get in touch through the facebook page at www.facebook.com/YEPSRCT or pop into one of the extended provisions.
-To find your closest provision check out the What’s On page.
+YEPS can also support you to complete a CV or apply for a job, get in touch via Facebook – @YEPSRCT, email us at email@example.com, ring our office on 01443 281436 or pop into one of our youth clubs.
+To find your closest youth club check out the interactive map on our Activities page.

 Apprenticeships and Training

 If you want to learn as you work, you could think about work-based training, working towards a National Vocational Qualification (NVQ) or a modern Apprenticeship.

 NVQ’s are nationally recognised qualifications that show you have achieved the practical skills and knowledge that enable you to do a job effectively.
 They are practical qualifications where you are assessed as you work.

 You study one level at a time, with qualification levels from 1 to 5.
 Sometimes you will be required to produce a portfolio or folder of evidence to prove that you can carry out particular tasks.

 There are a variety of NVQ’s to choose from, including business and management, engineering and construction, health care and beauty, catering and leisure services.
 NVQ’s can be studied as part of work-based training, at college, or as part of an apprenticeship.

 There is an all Wales programme that provides funding to employers offering high quality apprenticeship programmes who recruit and train additional young apprentices (16-24 yrs old) called the Young Recruits Programme.
 If you are employed and there is no training on offer you could speak to your employers about this programme.